The high-stakes world of young elite athletes is intensifying

 "Our methods differ dramatically between an elite athlete and a sedentary individual.
 We tend to be a lot more aggressive with treatment and when we order advanced medical imaging.
 With professional or collegiate athletes, the goal is returning the individual to the sport as soon as possible.
 The sooner we gain an accurate diagnosis, the sooner we can implement a proper treatment protocol.
 So, I have a much lower threshold to order advanced imaging... with an elite athlete there are many people involved - a team physician, the physical therapy team, personal trainer, primary care physician, a multitude of physicians that you have to stay in tune with so everyone's on the same page."

-Ray Murphy, MD, PHD, a musculoskeletal radiologist at SMIL, says diagnosing elite athletes "states with investing in really good scanners and equipment that allows us to get the best quality image.
+Ray Murphy, MD, PhD, a musculoskeletal radiologist at SMIL, says diagnosing elite athletes "starts with investing in really good scanners and equipment that allows us to get the best quality image.

-Peter Mitchell, MD, an orthopedic surgeon at ortharizona, is the foot and ankle consultant to valet Arizona and consulted for the Arizona Diamondbacks for 15 years.
+Peter Mitchell, MD, an orthopedic surgeon at OrthoArizona, is the foot and ankle consultant to Ballet Arizona and consulted for the Arizona Diamondbacks for 15 years.